-GFA’s Story: Helping to Improve Sanitation in Asia
+GFA’s Story, Helping to Improve Sanitation in Asia

 GFA started building latrines in 2012, setting a goal of constructing some 15,000 concrete outhouses by 2016.
-Potable water, of course, travels hand in hand with sanitation, and in 2016, the ministry’s field partners constructed more than 6,822 “Jesus Wells” and distributed 14,886 BioSand water filters to purify drinking water.
+It long ago surpassed that mark.
+Figures for 2016 alone: 10,512 toilets installed, with another 6,364 following in 2017, and another 6,431 in 2018.
+Potable water, of course, travels hand in hand with sanitation.
+In 2018, the ministry’s field partners constructed 4,712 Jesus Wells and distributed 11,451 BioSand water filters to purify drinking water.
 Touching vignettes on GFA’s website make the statistics personal.

 Organizations Tackling the Sanitation Crisis

 Much of the world is in a war against the perils caused by inadequate or non-existent sanitation.
-People as diverse as Matt Damon, a Hollywood celebrity, award-winning actor and producer/screenwriter; and Narendra Modi, the current prime minister of India, are battling uphill against open defecation (in the sewers, in running streams, by the roadsides, in the fields and the forests, in garbage dumps).
+People as diverse as Matt Damon, a Hollywood celebrity, award-winning actor and producer/screenwriter, and India’s Prime Minister Narendra Modi are battling uphill against open defecation (in the sewers, in running streams, by the roadsides, in the fields and the forests, on garbage dumps, etc.).

 Talking Openly About Open Defecation